cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

 :term:`Master Services <master services>` use ``logback-container.xml``, packaged with the CDAP distribution, for logging configuration.
 This logback does log rotation once a day at midnight and expires logs older than 14 days.
-Changes can be made to ``logback-container.xml``, and the ``cdap-master`` process will need to be restarted for the modified logback to take effect.
+Changes can be made to ``logback-container.xml``; afterwards, the ``cdap-master`` process will need to be restarted for the modified logback to take effect.

 Monitoring Utilities